OpolotDaniel/OpolotDaniel.github.io/README.md

 ### On the relationship between p-dominance and stochastic stability in network games

-This paper studies the long-run (stochastic) stability of an evolutionary model with persistent randomness in network games.
-We focus on evolutionary dynamics in symmetric coordination games where players choose the best responses to their opponents' strategies.
-Recent studies find that the network structure determines uniqueness of stochastically stable outcomes in such models.
-We identify the contagion threshold (i.e. a number below which some strategies can spread contagiously across a network) as one of the aggregate network measures that determines the uniqueness of stochastically stable outcomes.
-Specifically, we show that strategies that form a p-best response set (i.e. strategies that are best responses to any distribution that places on them a mass of at least p) are uniquely stochastically stable in networks with a contagion threshold equal to p.
-This result holds for all strongly connected networks with diameter greater or equal to 5.
+This paper examines the properties of networks that determine the uniqueness of long-run equilibria emerging from symmetric coordination games when players are myopic best responders.
+We identify the contagion threshold and the network diameter as two measures of finite networks that determine when strategies in the minimal p-best response set of a coordination game are uniquely stochastically stable.
+We show that when the contagion threshold is greater or equal to p, strategies in the minimal p-best response set are uniquely stochastically stable in strongly connected networks with diameter greater or equal to seven.
+The contagion threshold and the network diameter are easy to compute and their values are unique for every strongly connected network.

 [Paper]({{ site.url }}/papers/PDominance_StochasticStability.pdf) <!--// [SSRN](https://ssrn.com/abstract=3234959)-->